 Each candidate's test should be marked according to the Mark Scheme provided in section 6.
 Candidates must be marked as they are being examined and not afterwards from a recording.
-You should record candidates' marks for AS or A Level French Language Speaking Test on the Working Mark Sheet which you should download each year from the samples database at www.cambridgeinternational.org/samples.
-The database will ask you for your country/territory and the syllabus code (i.e. 8665 or 8688 or 9719), after which it will take you to the correct forms.
+You should record candidates' marks for the Speaking Test on the Working Mark Sheet which you should download each year from the samples database at www.cambridgeinternational.org/samples.
+The database will ask you for your country/territory and the syllabus code (i.e. 9718 or 8684), after which it will take you to the correct forms.
 Follow the instructions on the form to complete it.